pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 date: August 6, 2020
 snippet: Building a static blog
 categories:
-  - next.js
+  - Next.js
-  - blogging
+  - Blogging
-  - react
+  - React
 ---

 When I say minimal, I may be understating the intent somewhat, so allow me to clarify what I mean.